 That changed in the summer of 2022 with a limited public beta, and then several months later with the full beta release that’s now available for everyone to try.
-Here’s where you go to sign up, use the AI generator, and master image generation tricks.
+You can even try it out for free as part of Microsoft's Bing Image Creator, which integrates it fully into Bing Chat.

 Step 1: Log in to OpenAI.
 If this is your first time, you will need to create an account to sign in, but it’s totally free.
 You also have the option of signing in via Google or Microsoft if you’d like to save some time.
 OpenAI will require some two-factor authentication, so have your phone handy when you start.